-The possession limit is two times the daily bag limit, beginning the second day of the season.
+The possession limit is two times the daily bag limit for species other than migratory birds (including waterfowl), deer, and wild turkey, beginning the second day of the season.

 The possession limit does not apply to a wild animal that is processed and stored at an individual’s primary residence, except for waterfowl and migratory birds.

 It is illegal to carry, transport or ship outside Indiana, in open season, in one day, a wild animal that the individual has taken in open season in excess of the possession limit.

 A harvested wild animal that is left unattended while in the field, not in the immediate vicinity of the individual who took the animal while in the field, or gifted to another person must have a tag attached or be in a container or bag that has the following information: the name and address of the person who took the animal, total number and species of wild animals taken, the date the wild animals were taken, and the signature of the person who killed the animal(s).

 You cannot transport a harvested wild animal for another person that is in excess of your bag limit unless the animal is tagged as described above.

 You may carry the carcass of a wild animal for another person while in the field or transporting from the field as long as the person who killed the animal is present with you.